art

 Art Basel's Paris edition brought 206 galleries from 41 countries into the Grand Palais in late October, including 63 based in France and 25 newcomers.
 Under the iconic glass roof, the fair positioned itself as both a marketplace and a cultural event inseparable from the city around it.

 The Emergence sector showcased radical new projects by rising artists, while Premise offered singular curatorial proposals intended to broaden the understanding of art history.
-Thirteen panel discussions ran across three days at the Petit Palais, conducted in both English and French.
+Thirteen panel discussions ran across three days at the Petit Palais, conducted in both English and French, a bilingual program that reflects Paris's genuine position at the intersection of the Anglophone and Francophone art worlds.

 Paris as Context